midoelhawy/ripe-and-apnic-db-ip-parser/README.md

-# ripe-and-apnic-db-ip-parser
+# global-geo-ip-database-generator

 > ⚠️ : Every contribution is welcome

 ## Introduction

-`ripe-db-ip-parser` is a tool designed to parse the RIPE database of IP address assignments (`ripe.db.inetnum`) and import the data into a SQLite database for easy querying and analysis.
+`global-geo-ip-database-generator` is a tool designed to parse the RIPE database of IP address assignments (`ripe.db.inetnum`) and import the data into a SQLite database for easy querying and analysis.
 This tool also provides flexibility for users to create their custom parsers to generate JSON or any other schema/database format.